ghacks Technology News

 Guide to streamripping

-Streamripping means saving mp3 files from internet radio streams to your hard drive.
-All you need is the right tool that does the work for you and your favorite radio station that broadcasts on the internet and uses a format supported.
+Stream ripping refers to saving audio files, usually in mp3 format, from internet radio streams to your hard drive.
+All you need is the right tool that does the work for you and your favorite radio station that broadcasts on the internet and streams its audio in a format supported.

-There is a good installation tutorial on the project site, if you have probs installing go there, this should do the trick and get you started.
+There is a good installation tutorial on the project site, if you have problems during installation go there, this should help you resolve those and get started.

 The most important option is File / Output.
-You select a directory where the mp3 files should be saved.
-All others are optional, you can define under which name the song should be saved as, the default is Stream Artist – Title, you probably want to change that.
+You select a directory where the mp3 files should be saved in to.
+All others are optional, you can define under which name the song should be saved as, the default is Stream Artist - Title, you probably want to change that.

 After saving the options we are ready to select a stream and start the ripping process.
 I suggest the following two websites for an excellent variety of streams that you can rip.
 The first is shoutcast.com which has more than 30 genres and thousands of radio stations.
 There should be stations for every taste.